AbelGuti/Task/README.md

 -Load the script.sql (go to Section)

--Upload the index.php to /var/www/domain1.com/public_html/, /var/www/domain2.com/public_html/ and /var/www/domain3.com/public_html/
+-Upload the index.php to /var/www/domain1.com/public_html/, /var/www/domain2.com/public_html/ and /var/www/domain3.com/public_html/.
+You must modify the ip address on index.php file by yours

 Next, you can enter to: